-Subject to satisfying employment service conditions, the award will vest over a four year period ending 30 June 2015.
+Subject to satisfying employment service conditions, the award will vest three years after grant on 1 July 2015.
+In accordance with AASB 2 Share-based payments, the year of employment in which participants became eligible for the 2012 Transitional Performance Rights Plan, the year preceding the grant, is included in the vesting period over which the fair value of the performance rights is expensed.
+Consequently the fair value of these performance rights is expensed over a four year period ending 30 June 2015.
 No performance rights were granted in respect of the year ended 30 June 2013 (2012: 1,840,656).
-The fair value of the performance rights is \$0.995 per performance right and the total security-based payment expense recognised during the year ended 30 June 2013 was \$489,477 (2012: \$426,250).
+The fair value of the 2012 performance rights is \$0.995 per performance right and the total security-based payment expense recognised during the year ended 30 June 2013 was \$489,477 (2012: \$426,250).

-(b) Deferred Short Term Incentive Plan
+Deferred Short-Term Incentive Plan (h)